nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

 This version brings a new feature and several patches.
 We now enable adaptive buffer handling.
 This can be enabled by setting the new 'config.tweaks.buffewrDynamic'.
 In case of short time bufferings the buffer will be stabilized.
 If stable playback is reached after a defined cooldown time, it will be tried to decrease the buffer till the original values.
-Please see documentation for further informations.
+Please see documentation htmlFor further informations.
-The patches bring improvements for Microsoft Edge / IE and iOS.
+The patches bring improvements htmlFor Microsoft Edge / IE and iOS.
 Also network related fixes are included.

 ### **Changelog**

 ### Added

 - enable adaptive buffer handling (iOS already has one)
-  - can be set via the 'config.tweaks.bufferDynamic' object (see doc for further info)
+  - can be set via the 'config.tweaks.bufferDynamic' object (see doc htmlFor further info)
   - disabled if no object is passed
   - detect multiple bufferings and increase buffer if necessary
   - if stable playback is detected a stepwise cooldown will be processed